OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 Anything that prevents a DevOps team from delivering software to production reduces their performance.
 There is simply no way to be a high-performing DevOps team without delivering software to production.

 This is the problem we are trying to solve: how do we remove the barriers to delivering software to production?
-Because this is the foundation of high-performing DevOps teams, and every software company demands high-performing DevOps teams.
+Because this is the foundation of high-performing DevOps teams, and every software company demands their DevOps team be high-performing.

 ## How do we think about the DevOps journey?